Product Teardown: SKIL Cordless Screwdriver

 Project Highlights:

-- In the first stage of a two stage project, worked with a team of 3 to design a robotic car controlled by GET requests sent to a raspberry pi that could drive up a ramp. - In the second stage of the project, redesigned the car to drive up the ramp autonomously and work with another team's car to push a large cylinder up the ramp.
+- In the first stage of a two stage project, worked with a team of 3 to design a robotic car controlled by GET requests sent to a raspberry pi that could drive up a ramp.

-For this project, we were required to create a robot that could drive up a ramp.
-We then modified it to communicate with a seperate robot on another ramp so the two could work together to push a large cardboard pole up the two ramps.
 The original robot (pictured above) has a relatively simple design.
 The two front wheels (3D printed with TPU) and connected to two DC motors, which are controlled by a raspberry pi sending signals through a motor driver.
 The back wheels (PLA) are set on a dowel and can spin freely.
 The robot was initially controlled theough a simple website with some Javascript code I wrote to send GET requests to the Pi, which was running Flask.
 The robot was controlled through the WASD keys on a keyboard for movement forwards, left, backwards, and right.
 The video below shows our first trip up the ramp.
 We ended up driving in reverse up the ramp since it was easier for the car to move that way.

 The second stage of the project required some major adjustments to our original design.
 We were required to communicate with a second robot on a seperate ramp while pushing a tube.
 First, we needed to be able to go up the ramp autonomously.
 We achieved this by moving our green wheels much farther apart so they could act as a barrier on the side of the ramp and adding a small caster wheel under the front section (front view pictured left).